aspose-slides/Aspose.Slides-API-References/english/php-java/pptoptions/getrootdirectoryclsid/_index.md

 ---
 title: getRootDirectoryClsid
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 20
 url: /php-java/pptoptions/getrootdirectoryclsid/
 ---

 ## getRootDirectoryClsid()  method

  Represents the object class GUID (CLSID) that is stored in the root directory entry.
 Can be used for COM activation of the document's application.